ErnestFong/credit-risk-ml/README.md

 ## Using the Streamlit app (recommended)

 ### Recommended workflow
-1. Open the deployed Streamlit app link.
+1. Open the deployed Streamlit app link (https://bpramrrnp9zmubyfna8auv.streamlit.app/)
 2. In a separate tab, open `sample_inputs.csv` in this repo
 3. **Enter** the values into the app’s input fields (each field is a numeric input).
 4. Click **Predict** to get: